GreenIron/Recoinition/README.md

 image here

 * Feature generation
+ * "Classic" feature extraction
- * Image feature matching using OpenCV's ORB algorithm (Oriented FAST and Rotated BRIEF)
+   * Image feature matching using OpenCV's ORB algorithm (Oriented FAST and Rotated BRIEF).
+A library of features based on coins scraped from the internet are used
    * Image feature registration based on a library of features.
-This produces a first vector of features with assiciated probabilities
+This produces a first vector of features with associated probabilities
+* Tex recognition
+ * Letter and words detection
  * OCR: a neural network is used to read the different characters on the coin (original and stripe version).
 This produces a list of texts that have been identified in different areas of the coin
- * Feature registration
- * Classification
-   * OCR results and features are

-SVM
+ => we end up with a second vector of "features" that can be used for coin classification
+* Classification: previously extracted features are compared with the existing library of coins (extracted from the web via web-scraping)

 # 3- Results